Agent215/infiniteRunUnity/README.md

 The game supports keyboard input for movement using the WASD keys.
 In future versions other means of input will be used that are suitable to virtual reality.<br/><br/>

-The application infinteRunUnity has a build folder with an executable file that will run on Windows. download whole build folder then unzip and run .exe file.<br/><br/>
+The application infinteRunUnity has a build folder with an executable file that will run on Windows. download whole build folder then unzip and run .exe file title WindowsBuild.<br/><br/>